Adv-R-Programming/Adv-R-Reader/content/syllabus/_index.en.md

 ## FAQ

-Q: So if I reach "Exceeds Standard" and fulfill the individual standard on a quiz for a topic early in the semester, I can just skip those questions for the rest of the class?
+<span class="question">Q: So if I reach "Exceeds Standard" and fulfill the individual standard on a quiz for a topic early in the semester, I can just skip those questions for the rest of the class?</span>

-A: Theoretically yes, but I would recommend you answer all questions to make sure you're not letting your knowledge slip.
+<span class="answer">A: Theoretically yes, but I would recommend you answer all questions to make sure you're not letting your knowledge slip.</span>

   [Course Description]: #course-description
   [Course Structure]: #course-structure